Make your fridge more efficient – or buy an efficient new one

 - Don’t have the fridge beside the stove

-- Don’t have heating vents or radiators or baseboard heaters close to the stove.
-If they are close enough to the refrigerator to warm it, move them or the refrigerator if possible.
+- Don’t have heating vents or radiators or baseboard heaters close to the refrigerator.
+If they are close enough to warm it, move them or the refrigerator if possible.

 Food storage techniques

 If you’re trying to have an energy efficient refrigerator, it’s important to think about the energy that went into producing your food too.
 If food spoils in your refrigerator because it’s improperly stored, you may not be wasting electricity running the refrigerator, but you are wasting the energy used to produce the food (and the money you paid for it).